w314/notes/000-knowledge/spring/springConcepts.md

 ## Spring Beans

-Java Classes managed by the Spring  to be used for dependency injections.
+Java Classes managed by the Spring IoC   to be used for dependency injections.

 ### How to define a Bean